w3c/wai-curricula/content/designer/interaction-design.md

 * Show examples of interactions based on swipe and pinch gestures.
 Explain that users with mobility impairments may have difficulty to perform such gestures.
 Therefore, interfaces must have alternatives that do not require swiping or pinching to perform an action.
 * Show examples of gestures that require motion, such as shaking the device, to perform an action.
 Explain that users with mobility impairments may have difficulty to perform such gestures.
 Therefore, interfaces must have alternatives that do not require motion for these gestures.
 * Show examples of operations carried out using path-based gestures, such as dragging.
 Explain that people with mobility impairments may inadvertently initiate touch or mouse events.
 Therefore, interfaces must support alternatives for people to perform actions associated with multi-pointer gestures or to undo actions carried out inadvertently with multi-pointer gestures.
 * Refer back to [Designer Module 1: Visual Design, Topic Flexible Layouts](/curricula/designer-modules/visual-design/#topic-flexible-layouts).
 Explain that larger target sizes for pointer inputs are recommended where possible.
-The minimum recommended size is 44 by 44 CSS pixels.
+The minimum recommended size is forty-four by forty-four CSS pixels.

 #### Ideas to Assess Knowledge for Topic